Juicy Stove Top Chicken Thighs Recipe

 • Use a large skillet that fits 4 to 6 boneless chicken thighs.

-• DO NOT move the chicken thighs around; let them cook for 5 minutes or until you can easily flip them over.
+• Do not move the chicken thighs around; let them cook for 5 minutes or until you can easily flip them over.

 • You can use chicken breasts in place of chicken thighs.